 * This Lake has BOATING FEES and Evergreen Lake remains a 10 hp (or less) lake.

-- Bass are FAIR on plastics, spinners and crankbaits along weed edges and some on topwater real late in evening
+- Bass were FAIR-SLOW on plastics, and crankbaits along deep weed edges and timber on points

-- Bluegills are FAIR on waxies and crickets.
+- Bluegills somewhat FAIR on waxies and crickets.